Dr Richard Sorger

 About

-I have taught at various institutions including London College of Fashion, Middlesex University, Nottingham Trent, and Central Saint Martins.
+I have taught at various institutions including Middlesex University, London College of Fashion, Nottingham Trent and Central Saint Martins.

-My work has been exhibited in various exhibitions worldwide: Dangerous and Divine - The Secret of the Snake, Afrika Museum, Berg en Dal, Netherlands (April 2012 - October 2012); Couture Beside the Catwalk, Amsterdam Fashion Week (January 2012); Browns: 40 years of Fashion Innovation, London (March 2010); Telling Tales; Fantasy and Fear in Contemporary Design, Victoria and Albert Museum, London (July - October 2009); Unbridaled- The Marriage of Tradition and Avant Garde, various venues worldwide (2008-2009).
+Between 2006-2011, I designed and produced my eponymous fashion label of ready-to-wear womenswear, selling in the UK, Europe, North America and the Middle East.
+My work has been exhibited in various exhibitions worldwide: Dangerous and Divine - The Secret of the Snake, Afrika Museum, Berg en Dal, Netherlands (April 2012 – October 2012); Couture Beside the Catwalk, Amsterdam Fashion Week (January 2012); Browns: 40 years of Fashion Innovation, London (March 2010); Telling Tales; Fantasy and Fear in Contemporary Design, Victoria and Albert Museum, London (July – October 2009); Unbridaled- The Marriage of Tradition and Avant Garde, various venues worldwide (2008-2009).

 I have been commissioned to produce work by Swarovski, the Victoria and Albert Museum and Andaz Hotel.
 The Victoria and Albert Museum acquired his The Garden of Eden Dress (Spring/Summer 2007) for its permanent fashion collection in 2009.
 He has collaborated with Meadham Kirchhoff (Autumn/Winter 2009), Manolo Blahnik (for Meadham Kirchhoff) and ASOS.